-The Science Influencers program offers undergraduate experiences in agriculture and science research, education, and extension, or REE, to help students become effective, influential communicators of science in the public domain.
-The program is driven by a need to repair the leaky pipeline in science communications, especially in food, agriculture, natural resources, and human sciences, known as FANH.
+The Science Influencers program provides Research and Extension Experiences for Undergraduates (REEU), combined with education and science communication skills to help students become effective, influential communicators of science in the public domain.
+This USDA-funded program is driven by a need to repair the leaky pipeline in science communications, especially in food, agriculture, natural resources, and human (FAHN) sciences.

-Science Influencers aims to help the U.S. Department of Agriculture National Institute of Food and Agriculture achieve its goal of supporting research, education, and extension activities for undergraduates.
+Science Influencers helps the USDA’s National Institute of Food and Agriculture achieve its goal of supporting research, education, and extension activities for undergraduates.
 USDA-NIFA provides leadership and funding for programs like Science Influencers, which advance agriculture-related sciences.
 Undergraduate students interested in boosting their communications skills in agriculture and science can apply by clicking the below.

 How Science Influencers Works

 The Science Influencers program is a yearlong integrated experience where undergraduate students learn to communicate effectively about science, technology, engineering, and math — a skillset that is critically needed in food, agriculture, natural resources, and human sciences, or FANH.
 Participants will gain science knowledge and professional communications experience including: